Bowling Party Hero Banner

 Last but not least, you can't leave Edinburgh without trying some traditional Scottish food.
 Haggis might be the most famous Scottish dish, but you’ll plenty of other delicious dishes to try too.
 Head to a local pub and order some Cullen skink (a creamy smoked haddock soup), neeps and tatties (turnips and potatoes), or cranachan (a dessert made with whipped cream, raspberries, and toasted oats).

-So there you have it, the top 13 things to do in Edinburgh this summer.
+So there you have it, the top 13 things to do in Edinburgh.
 Whether you're into history, and culture, or just want to enjoy the beautiful scenery, there's something here for everyone.
 And if you're feeling adventurous, don't be afraid to try some of the off-the-beaten-track activities as well.